Any Solution Will Be Dependent Upon The GSEs Being Capitalized

 Fannie Mae (OTCQB:FNMA) and Freddie Mac (OTCQB:FMCC) have been in an unprecedented conservatorship governed by HERA which was passed into law in 2008.
 On a net basis, the government has taken billions out of the two companies while it simultaneously claims that it is owed their future net worth, too.
 As with any companies that are unable to retain any sort of equity capital buffer due to a controlling shareholder taking out the net worth in cash dividend payments by design so that there will be none left next year, the companies are not only at risk, but their creditors are at risk.
 Fannie and Freddie securities represent more than half the mortgage market in America, so putting their creditors at risk by taking all of their money puts all sorts of investments at risk.
 If Treasury were to decide to push the plunger and force a draw via Tax Reform later this year and edge Fannie and Freddie into receivership, maybe not just equityholders would be claiming the government broke the law by taking all of the money but creditors would be on deck.
 The danger here is that FHFA can do whatever it wants and most recently has claimed that the value of the security doesn't entirely transfer when you buy and sell in the public trading markets.

 Investment Thesis: If this sounds unusual it's because it is.
-Fortunately the people in charge, Watt and Mnuchin, have spoken a public narrative that results in establishing a capital buffer and getting the two companies out of government control.
+Fortunately, the people in charge, Watt and Mnuchin, have spoken a public narrative that results in establishing a capital buffer and getting the two companies out of government control.
 With this in mind, we can review outstanding reform proposals and determine whether they are a solution or not.
 Not everyone has proposed a solution and what's ironic is that those that haven't seem to have the most to say these days.
-There is one solution that stands out as workable and tractible and in fact was proposed by a Trump advisor, a man who Trump invested in, and a man who worked with Mnuchin to save a company in the mortgage business knowing full well Mnuchin is an expert on the business from his days at Goldman Sachs.
+There is one solution that stands out as workable and tractable and in fact was proposed by a Trump advisor, a man who Trump invested in, and a man who worked with Mnuchin to save a company in the mortgage business knowing full well Mnuchin is an expert on the business from his days at Goldman Sachs.
 This man is John Paulson and his plan is the Moelis plan and it is the best plan I've seen.
-Another man by the name of William Ackman has put together a proposal, but it takes too long and seems to have assumptions built into it that I think might need some double checking.
+Another man by the name of William Ackman has put together a proposal, but it takes too long and seems to have assumptions built into it that I think might need some double counting.
 That said, these two plans are workable plans.
 The rest of the plans I've seen simply do not fit with Watt's and Mnuchin's framework.
 The plans that work result in higher share prices in the preferred securities.
 There of course could be other sets of assumptions that result in preferreds doing better than common.
 If you completely ignore the fact that the administration has set the stage for action later this year, you might think that the only route to victory is a legal victory and might be hanging your hat on the Perry remand breach of contract claims.

 Moelis / Ackman / Other